mazin-abdelghany/coursera-machine-learning/README.md

 This repo serves as a set of notes that I have taken while completing the Machine Learning Coursera course by Andrew Ng.
 There is a markdown file for each week of the course with notes on the content, best practices, common pitfalls, and any other musings on that week's material.
 I completed the coding assignments on Ubuntu Desktop using a `miniconda` environment that contained `Octave`.
 Coding assigments are&mdash;of course&mdash;**not** uploaded to maintain academic integrity.

-I have also included two other files in this repo:
+I have also included four other files in this repo:
 1. Derivation of normal equation and regularized linear regression.pdf
 2. Implementation of logistic regression in R
 &nbsp;&nbsp;&nbsp;&nbsp;a.
 Dataset_students.mat